Olivia Peleaz, MS, is the Education Coordinator at Vital Proteins. Here, she writes about carbs – what they are, the different types & more.

 Simple carbs are digested and absorbed very quickly in the body, providing a rapid source of energy.
 Specifically, each gram of simple carbs contains 4 calories.
 Complex carbs are a little more, well, complex.
 Found in grains and starchy vegetables, complex carbs consist of long chains of sugar molecules and are broken down more slowly in the body.

 Some complex carbs, however, are not able to be digested while others are only able to be partially digested and absorbed.
 These include fiber, sugar alcohols, and a unique type of sugar called allulose.
+Split peas are an example of a complex carb.

 Naturally occurring fiber is not absorbed in the small intestine and instead passes directly to the colon.
 What happens here depends on whether the fiber is considered soluble or insoluble.
 Once in the colon, soluble fibers are fermented by bacteria into short-chain fatty acids (SCFAs), which actually work to help keep your gut healthy and promote a feeling of satiety.
 Studies have shown that fermentation of soluble fibers contribute only 1-2 calories per gram depending on the type.
 In contrast, insoluble fibers provide no calories and leave the colon unchanged.